toricodesthings/Convertifile-API/README.md

 # ConvertiFile API

+## Overview

-ConvertiFile is a powerful file conversion API built with FastAPI and Celery that allows you to convert files between various formats:
+ConvertiFile is a powerful file conversion API built with FastAPI and can be used concurently with Celery which llows the conversion and/or compression of files between various formats:

-- **Images**: Convert between JPG, PNG, WebP, BMP, and more
+- **Images**: Convert between JPG, PNG, WebP, BMP, and more (Using PIL)
-- **Audio**: Convert between MP3, WAV, OGG, FLAC, and more
+- **Audio**: Convert between MP3, WAV, OGG, FLAC, and more (Using FFMpeg)
-- **Video**: Convert between MP4, WebM, MKV, and more
+- **Video**: Convert between MP4, WebM, MKV, and more (Using FFMpeg)
-- **Documents**: Convert between PDF, TXT, DOCX, and more
+- **Documents**: Convert between PDF, TXT, DOCX, and more (Using LibreOffice CLI)

+The API has been built to be paired with my own frontend, [Convertifile App](https://convertifile.toridoesthings.xyz)

 ## Features